redis/redis-doc/topics/indexes.md

     ZRANGEBYLEX myindex mykey: + LIMIT 1 1
     1) "mykey:myvalue"

-Then we just get the part after the colon to retrieve the value.
+Then we extract the part after the colon to retrieve the value.
 However a problem to solve in this case is collisions.
 The colon character may be part of the key itself, so it must be chosen in order to never collide with the key we add.